-We assess RCI's risk position as adequate, balancing the low-risk nature of its exposure with its high sector concentration in auto dealers.
+We assess RCI's risk position as neutral for the rating, balancing the low-risk nature of its exposure with its high sector concentration in auto dealers.
 Our view of low credit risk reflects the collateralized nature of the bank's credit exposure.
-The bank has a track record of low credit losses, which have been below the average for European captive peers since 2009.
+The bank has a track record of low credit losses, which have been below or in line with the average we calculate for the following captives: FCA Bank, FCE Bank, and Volkswagen Bank.

-RCI's cost of risk has been stable at a low level for a number of years, due to the bank's more stringent origination of criteria post crisis (see chart 1).
-We don't expect these policies to change and therefore anticipate that cost of risk will remain low, meaning below 40 bps, in 2016.
+RCI's cost of risk has been stable at a low level for a number of years, due to the bank's more stringent origination criteria after the 2008 financial crisis (see chart 1).
+We don't expect these policies to change and therefore anticipate that cost of risk will remain low, meaning below 40 bps, in 2017.
+We note that over a period that includes stresses, RCI's strong profitability has always benefitted from a sizeable buffer to absorb credit losses (chart 2).

-Chart 1
+Chart 2

-RCI has a high exposure to auto dealers.
+RCI has high exposure to auto dealers.
 This exposure is less granular than exposures to individual customers and accounts for about one-quarter of net outstanding loans.
 Historically, cost of risk on auto dealers has been much lower than on individual customers.
 These exposures are low risk, in our view, because they are short term and highly collateralized.

 The most significant single-name loan exposure is, by far, to Renault.
-The risk associated with this exposure is mitigated to a significant extent by the collateral: net of collateral (cash collateral deposit), this exposure accounts for 11% of our total adjusted capital.
-For the remainder, the largest exposure, gross of collateral, accounts for 7% of total adjusted capital, which is low.
-Overall, the 20 largest corporate exposures and 20 largest dealer exposures each account for about one-half of total adjusted capital, which is rather low, and all the more so given the loans' high level of collateralization.
+The risk associated with this exposure is mitigated to a very significant extent by cash collateral.
+For the remainder, the largest exposure, gross of collateral, accounts for 11% of total adjusted capital (end 2016), which is rather low considering that in the case of corporate leases, RCI owns the cars.
+Overall, the 20 largest corporate exposures excluding Renault and 20 largest dealer exposures account for about 60% and 75% of total adjusted capital respectively, which is fairly low, and all the more so given the loans' high level of collateralization.

 We view RCI's geographic diversification as neutral for the ratings.
-The bank operates in 35 countries.
+The bank operates in 36 countries.
 However, France accounts for one-third of the loan book and other Western European countries (Germany, U.K., Italy, and Spain) for nearly one half.
-In other words, about 80% of RCI's exposure is to EU countries, whose economic situation is correlated.
+In other words, about 80% of RCI's exposure is to Western European countries, whose economic situation is correlated.